 In a bend of Sycamore Creek just east of Riverside Drive and north of Lancaster Avenue near a natural gas well, from the air you can still make out the concentric curved parking ramps of the Fort Worth Twin.

-Today where cars of young couples once parked are parked dozens of mobile garbage bins, as if waiting for the first feature to start. (“We wanna see a trashy movie!”
+Where once cars of young couples parked in rows later were rows of parked mobile garbage bins, as if waiting for the first feature to start. (“We wanna see a trashy movie!”
 “Yeah!
-Show us Dumpster Does Dallas!”)
+We wanna see Dumpster Does Dallas!”)

 Drive-in movie theater concession stand commercial: